opendocsg/slw-judgments-backfill/2009_SGCA_11/report.md

 **Introduction**

-1       This is an appeal against the decision of Lee Seiu Kin J (“the Judge”) in Originating Summons No 1727 of 2007, _viz_ , _Jurong Shipyard Pte Ltd v BNP Paribas_ [2008] 4 SLR 33 (“the GD”) granting Jurong Shipyard Pte Ltd (“JSPL”) an injunction to restrain BNP Paribas (“BNP”) from commencing winding-up proceedings against JSPL, which BNP had threatened to do after JSPL had failed to comply with BNP’s statutory demand for payment of approximately US$50m allegedly due and payable by JSPL to BNP arising from certain foreign exchange contracts to which BNP was a counterparty.
+1       This is an appeal against the decision of Lee Seiu Kin J (“the Judge”) in Originating Summons No 1727 of 2007, _viz_ , _Jurong Shipyard Pte Ltd v BNP Paribas_ <span class="citation">[2008] 4 SLR 33</span> (“the GD”) granting Jurong Shipyard Pte Ltd (“JSPL”) an injunction to restrain BNP Paribas (“BNP”) from commencing winding-up proceedings against JSPL, which BNP had threatened to do after JSPL had failed to comply with BNP’s statutory demand for payment of approximately US$50m allegedly due and payable by JSPL to BNP arising from certain foreign exchange contracts to which BNP was a counterparty.

 2       At the conclusion of the hearing of this appeal, we dismissed it and gave the following brief grounds: